 With meet and greet airport parking at Heathrow you follow signs to the special area in the short stay car park where you park, hand over your keys to a member of staff and walk straight into the airport terminal next door.
 When you arrive home your car is there ready and waiting for you.

-This couldn’t be easier and is such a great service but it does cost more than long stay parking – but often less than business parking so definitely an option to consider if you’re travelling for business – or pleasure.
+This couldn’t be easier and is such a great service but it does cost more than long stay parking – but often less than Heathrow business parking so definitely an option to consider if you’re travelling for business – or pleasure.

 The last time I travelled through Heathrow I used the POD parking service.
 Only available at Terminal 5, the POD parking starts off the same as the long stay option – parking in a large open air car park.
 But from there, you hop into a little driver-less pod which takes you to the terminal in just four minutes.
 The pods arrive every minute – literally – and carry six people and luggage although six people would be quite a squeeze, unless you were a family travelling together.

 This was such a great way to get to the airport and, for the weekend I was away, cost just a couple of pounds more than standard long stay parking but saved me so much time in bus transfers.

-There are also Valet Airport Parking at Heathrow and Meet and Greet airport parking options at Heathrow that we haven’t had experience of yet.
+There are also Heathrow Valet Parking at the airport and Meet and Greet airport car parking options at Heathrow that we haven’t had experience of yet.
 It would be great to hear about your own experiences.

 Many Heathrow airport hotels offer stay, park and fly packages so you can stay over the night before and then fly off on holiday after a short airport transfer from the hotel – usually included in the package.
 This is definitely worth considering if you live far from the airport or are travelling at unsociable hours.